-Table 14-4 - Identified issues and responsible parties
+Table 14-4 Identified issues and responsible parties

-Responsible organisation Identified risk Considerations Airservices Australia Future formal flight path design process avoidance of military and emergency services operations from surrounding airfields, existing airspace obstacles, surrounding critical infrastructure and site-specific meteorology; and consideration of possible future, long term flight paths associated with the proposed second runway so that changes in surrounding land use over the intervening period can be appropriately managed.
+Responsible organisation Identified risk Considerations Department of Infrastructure and Regional Development Future formal flight path design process avoidance of military and emergency services operations from surrounding airfields, existing airspace obstacles, surrounding critical infrastructure and site-specific meteorology; and consideration of possible future flight paths associated with the long term development and proposed second runway so that changes in surrounding land use over the intervening period can be appropriately managed.
 Civil Aviation Safety Authority Safe operation of aircraft aerodrome certification of the proposed airport facilities and equipment are in accordance with the applicable standards and operating procedures make satisfactory provision for the safety of aircraft operations; regulation of drone and model aircraft; and specification of new technology/procedures as demonstrated to be effective.

-Airport lessee company Appropriate design and safe operation of the proposed airport and facilities preparation of an aerodrome manual; installation and operation of automatic weather station in consultation with the Bureau of Meteorology; compliance/adoption of new technology/ procedures specified by CASA; detailed design of the proposed airport and facilities in accordance with industry standards and regulations e.g. terminal, railway and fuel storage; provision of necessary safety and contingency procedures and facilities in accordance with guidelines; ongoing management of wildlife at the airport in accordance with CASA Manuals of Standards and operational management plan; preparation of an airport master plan in accordance with the Airports Act; participate in planning coordination forums and community aviation consultation groups; and conduct a risk and safety study prior to Stage 1 operations in accordance with the requirements of WHS legislation.
-Aircraft manufacturers and airline operators Fuel exhaustion Mechanical failure Pilot error Inflight fire continuous improvement and response to identified issues Local councils Airspace intrusion refer potential conflicts to the airport-lessee company and Department of Infrastructure and Regional Development.
+Responsible organisation Identified risk Considerations Airport Lessee Company Appropriate design and safe operation of the proposed airport and facilities preparation of an aerodrome manual; installation and operation of automatic weather station in consultation with the Bureau of Meteorology; compliance/adoption of new technology/ procedures specified by CASA; detailed design of the proposed airport and facilities in accordance with industry standards and regulations e.g. terminal, railway and fuel storage; provision of necessary safety and contingency procedures and facilities in accordance with guidelines; ongoing management of wildlife at the airport in accordance with CASA Manuals of Standards and operational management plan; preparation of an airport master plan in accordance with the Airports Act; participate in planning coordination forums and community aviation consultation groups; and conduct a risk and safety study prior to operation of the Stage 1 development in accordance with the requirements of WHS legislation.
+Aircraft manufacturers and airline operators Fuel exhaustion Mechanical failure Pilot error Inflight fire continuous improvement and response to identified issues Local councils Airspace intrusion refer potential conflicts to the Airport Lessee Company and Department of Infrastructure and Regional Development.